pybamm-team/PyBaMM/docs/install/install-from-source.rst

 	  tox

-will run the unit tests, doctests and check for style in both python3.6 and python3.7, assuming you have both versions installed.
+will run the unit tests, doctests and check for style in both python 3.6 and python 3.7, assuming you have both versions installed.
 If you want to run the tests for a specific version, say 3.6, run instead

 .. code:: bash

 	  tox -e py36

-If you want to run the tests for your current python version (returned by :code:`python --version`), run instead
+If you want to run the tests for your current python version (returned by ``python --version``), run instead

 .. code:: bash